varnishcache/varnish-cache/doc/sphinx/reference/vcl_var.rst

 	from the backend.
 Not available in pipe mode.

-bereq.between_bytes_timeout
+bereq.hash

+	Type: BLOB

+	Readable from: vcl_pipe, backend

+	The hash key of this request, a copy of ``req.hash``.

+bereq.http.*

-	Type: DURATION
+	Type: HEADER

-	Readable from: backend
+	Readable from: vcl_pipe, backend

-	Writable from: backend
+	Writable from: vcl_pipe, backend

-	Default: ``.between_bytes_timeout`` attribute from the
-	:ref:`backend_definition`, which defaults to the
-	``between_bytes_timeout`` parameter, see :ref:`varnishd(1)`.
+	Unsetable from: vcl_pipe, backend

-	The time in seconds to wait between each received byte from the backend.
-Not available in pipe mode.
+	The headers to be sent to the backend.

+	See ``req.http.*`` for general notes.

 bereq.is_bgfetch